Friday, January 30, 2015

 Stop by the truffle place!
 They sell or sorts of things including Parmesan cheese with truffles and below is Truffle pate.

 Various sausages too.
-And he's, I bought 2 different pieces to try.
+And here's what I bought to try.
+Sausages from below.

 Last but not least, I had to try these cream-filled doughnuts.
 Delightful!

 This was my experience at Borough Market on my visit to London last early Fall.

 I loved this restaurant where we had our last dinner in Nagano.

 My favorite chocolate store!
 And they now even carry 100% extreme chocolate bar!